What Is Lupus?

 Living With Someone Who Has Lupus

 - Learn about lupus and its treatment.
-Understanding the illness can help you know what to expect, and provide better support and understanding.
+Understanding the illness can help you know what to expect, and to provide better support and understanding.